 So, how did they do it?
 What’s the formula?
 And why can’t it be replicated?

 I have some good news…it can be replicated.
 But it will take open minds, significant changes to traditional teaching methods (which aren’t producing the results we want), and hard work.
 It’s not easy.
 But it’s do-able.

 Success Academies focus on rigor and preparation.
 For everyone involved.
 The curriculum has high standards and they teach at a quick pace.
 Principals and teachers receive a tremendous amount of training and development so that they constantly improve their skills and methods.
 In one Success Academy, a kindergarten teacher teaches her students — 5-year-olds — like they’re adults.
 She “aims high and talks to kids like they’re smart.”
 Guess how that works?
 The children rise to the challenge and succeed.
 Consistently.

 In Mission Possible, Moskowitz and Lavinia assert that school should be a “magical place” where a top-notch education is the priority.
 Everyone has to contribute to make that priority a reality, though, which means principals and teachers have to raise the bar, parents have to support not just their children but the teachers and the school, and school reformers have to stop pigeon-holing the “problem” of education as being just about class size or poverty — and focus on solving the problem, not identifying its cause(s).

 I was compensated for this post.
+I received a copy of Mission Possible to facilitate my review.
+Tis post contains an affiliate link.
 However, my opinions are 100% honest and 100% mine.